-Tom came to Camp Ketcha in 2006 with 23 years of experience in nonprofit leadership.
+Tom came to Ketcha in 2006 with 23 years of experience in nonprofit leadership.
 His experience is well matched to the diverse characteristics of our 107 acre facility.
 Tom has worked in youth camping since 1983 and has run day camps and tripping camp operations.
-In several previous organizations, he has enhanced summer camping programs by using the program facilities and staff year round to meet community identified needs.
+In several previous organizations, he has enhanced summer camping programs by using the program facilities and staff year-round to meet community-identified needs.
 Tom has a bachelor’s degree in Environmental Conservation from the University of New Hampshire and a Master’s Degree in Social Work from the University of Connecticut.
-He serves on the Boards of Directors of the Scarborough Chamber and the Maine Youth Camping Foundation.
-Tom lives in Portland with his wife and two boys who love Camp Ketcha.
+He serves on the Board of Directors for the Maine Youth Camping Foundation.
+Tom lives in Portland with his wife and two boys who love Ketcha Outdoors.

 A native of Scarborough, Liz has worked at Camp Ketcha since the summer of 2000, first as a counselor, then working her way up to Camp Director in the summer of 2004 and then moving in the Director of Operations.
 She is a member of the American Camping Association and formerly served on the American Camp Association New England Standards Committee and the Emerging Camp Professional Committee.
 Liz is passionately committed to youth development and public service.
 She has worked with children in a variety of capacities throughout her career, including as a nanny, a volunteer with the Special Olympics, and as a summer camp counselor.
 Liz began her work with nonprofits leading the United Way’s Youth Engaged in Service group and participating in the Day of Caring as a Youth Site Supervisor.
 She holds undergraduate degrees in sociology and criminology from the University of Southern Maine in Portland.
 Liz continues her camp professional development through courses, training, and conferences held by the American Camp Association.
 She lives in South Portland with her husband and three children, who all love Camp Ketcha summer camp and school vacation camps!